 window.location.reload()

-: Use this when you want to reload the current page and also want to prevent the user from going back to the reloaded page in the browser's history for example after form submissions or card transactions.Advertisement
+: Use this when you want to refresh page in JavaScript and also want to prevent the user from going back to the reloaded page in the browser's history, for example, after form submissions or card transactions.Advertisement

 Advertisement